skatejs/skatejs/docs/src/index.md

   // element that the change occurred on and the corresponding changes.
 The
   // change object contains the following information:
   //
-  // - type: The type of modification (insert, update or remove).
+  // - type: The type of modification (created, updated or removed).
   // - name: The attribute name.
   // - newValue: The new value.
-If type === 'remove', this will be undefined.
+If type === 'removed', this will be undefined.
   // - oldValue: The old value.
-If type === 'insert', this will be undefined.
+If type === 'created', this will be undefined.
   attributes: {
     'my-attribute': {
       created: function (element, change) {